Skip to main content

 Viewing products’ statistics in Livespace CRM

-In order to see the statistics go to the Statistics tab and then choose Products from the left side menu.
+In order to see the statistics, go to the Statistics tab and then choose Products from the left side menu.

 Historical information in Livespace CRM

-Historical information is a chart depicting all of the information about the value of the products added to Livespace, before today (as the name suggests: historical information).
+Historical information is a chart depicting all the information about the value of the products added to Livespace, before today (as the name suggests: historical information).
 On this chart you can check four kinds of information, that help you understand how your sales work:

 • Estimation – the estimation of how many products is going to sell (product of the value of deals and their probability – won and lost).
 The probability of winning is based upon the sales process.

-• Forecast – actual won deals (full value of forecasted products in deals)
+• Forecast – actual won deals (full value of forecasted products in deals).

 • Realization (if you’ve turned forecasted and realized incomes feature on) – full value of realized products in deals.